term7/MacOS-Privacy-and-Security-Enhancements/02_MacPorts/readme.md

 # 03 - Usage

-If you do not want to use our System Service to update MacPorts automatically, you can also update and clean your MacPorts installation manually.
+If you do not want to use our System Service to update MacPorts automatically, you can also update and maintain your MacPorts installation manually.
 To do so, open a Terminal Window to type commands.
 You can also search for specific packages, look up additional info, select variants, etc. We list here only a few commands as examples.
 Please refer to the MacPorts documentation for a full manual:

 * [https://guide.macports.org/](https://guide.macports.org/)